DataScience4Psych/DataScience4Psych/docs/101_welcome.md

-# Module 1: Welcome to Data Science
+# Welcome to Data Science

 This module is designed to introduce you to data science.
 Please watch the videos and work your way through the notes.
-You can find the video playlist [here](https://www.youtube.com/playlist?list=PLKrrdtYgOUYao_7t5ycK4KDXNKaY-ECup).
+You can find the module playlist [here](https://www.youtube.com/playlist?list=PLKrrdtYgOUYao_7t5ycK4KDXNKaY-ECup).
 Most of the slides used to make the videos in this module can be found in the [slides repo](https://github.com/DataScience4Psych/Slides).

-## Module Roadmap
+## Module 01 Roadmap

 - What is Data Science?
 	- Activity 1: UN | 'rona